President of the Senate

-During the interim, individual legislators may be reached by calling the telephone numbers listed on the pages for the Senate and House.
-Legislative information may be obtained by calling Legislative Administration at 503-986-1848.
+During the interim, legislators may be reached by calling the telephone numbers listed on the pages for the Senate and House.
+Get legislative information by calling Legislative Administration at 503-986-1848.

 After adjournment of regular or special sessions, the work of the Legislature continues.
 Legislators study issues likely to be important during future sessions, become acquainted with new issues, prepare drafts of legislation and exercise legislative oversight.